cnorick/curse-of-strahd-notes/Session Notes/Session 6.md

 ## The Funeral
-After their well deserved rest, the party meets [[Ismark Kolyanovich|Ismark]] downstairs, they each take up a spot helping carry the coffin, and make their way across town to meet [[Donavich]] for the funer
+After their well deserved rest, the party meets [[Ismark Kolyanovich|Ismark]] downstairs, they each take up a spot helping carry the coffin, and make their way across town to meet [[Donavich]] for the funeral.

 ## [[Elora]] Meets [[Strahd Von Zarovich|Strahd]]